articleIcon-icon

 Learn how the PEO stays informed and up to date with all the relevant laws.
 You can ask how they communicate updates to client companies.
 For example, Deel has a Compliance Hub, which we use to share all the latest regulatory changes with our customers.

-Ideally, the PEO should take a proactive approach to compliance so you have time to prepare for new laws and updates.
+Ideally, the PEO should take a proactive approach to compliance, allowing you sufficient time to prepare for new laws and updates.
 This minimizes the risk of disruption or errors, ensuring you have a satisfactory experience with the provider.

 5. Check customer service and support

-Responsive support is critical when it comes to many compliance issues.
+Responsive support is crucial when addressing various compliance issues.
 Research your PEO’s availability, their contact options, and their average response times to see whether you can count on them.

 Ask the PEO whether you can expect a dedicated account manager.
-This gives you a single point of contact so you always know who to talk to and spend less time filling in multiple support staff about your business operations.
+This provides a single point of contact, so you always know who to talk to and spend less time explaining your business operations to multiple support staff.

 6. Review and negotiate the contract

 Give yourself time to thoroughly review the PEO contract and ensure it clearly outlines all your rights and responsibilities.
 It’s best to consult with a legal professional if you don’t have the in-house expertise.
-They can explain any unclear wording and help you negotiate better terms.
+They can clarify any unclear wording and assist you in negotiating more favorable terms.

 7. Plan for implementation and transition